davtc/TicTacToe/README.md

 - The front-end will only handle the UI components and communicate with the back-end using HTTP requests which will process the game logic.
 - Deploy the game on a cloud host to learn more about deployment.

-Additional functionality that could be added later include:
-- Add more functionality such as an undo button and saving/loading game replays.
-- The ability to play vs an AI.
-- Play the game in a multiplayer setting with another user.

 ## Project Goals
 My goals for this project are the following:
 - Develop and test my coding skills with Python.